Hoyasumii/avengers-endgame/README.md

 THOR: I know.
 I know.
 Of course, you are.
 Of course.

 QUILL: See, you say of course, but then you touch the map.
-It makes you think that maybe you didn't realize I was in charge
+It makes you think that maybe you didn't realize I was in charge.